 I’ve spent years trying to find trekking trousers that are the ‘perfect’ fit.
-Craghoppers is a brand I recommend, and my current choice of hiking wear is Mammut – trekking trousers that are actually flattering, good quality and in a range of great colours.
+Craghoppers is a brand I recommend, and my current choice of hiking wear is Mammut – flattering trekking trousers, good quality, and a range of great colours.

-Most hiking shows are HUGE on my feet, but this ‘Natural Shape’ range from Asolo has ‘a curved, rounded sole that ergonomically hugs the shape of your foot.’
-What’s more, they look great too, with the blue outer layer being a more faltering addition.
+Most hiking shoes are HUGE on my feet, but this ‘Natural Shape’ range from Asolo has ‘a curved, rounded sole that ergonomically hugs the shape of your foot.’
+What’s more, they look great too, with the blue outer layer being a more flattering addition.

-I initially purchased my Northface waterproof jacket because it was a stunning shade of red, but it’s super smart and a great fit – leaving enough space for down jackets etc underneath).
+I initially purchased my Northface waterproof jacket because it was a stunning red shade, but it’s super smart and a great fit – leaving enough space for down jackets etc. underneath).

-Down jackets can be an expensive purchase, especially when you may not be using them for the majority of your time on the road.
+Down jackets can be an expensive purchase, especially when you may not be using them for most of your time on the road.
 However, I’ve always found the Berghaus brand to offer great styles at prices that won’t break the bank.
-Mine’s still going strong after two years and fits down well into a compression sack.
+Mine’s still going strong after two years and fits down nicely into a compression sack.

 I would have survived mountain treks such as Everest Base Camo, Mount Kinabulu and Mount Fuji without decent thermal layers.
 It’s worth investing in quality – you’ll most certainly need it in challenging climates.

-Hardwearing travel sandals are normally a little unattractive, but Merrell get it right with a fashionable twist on shows with air cushions, shock absorption and hard wearing materials.
+Hardwearing travel sandals are normally a little unattractive, but Merrell gets it right with a fashionable twist on shows with air cushions, shock absorption and hard-wearing materials.

 Owning a pair of Havaianas is almost like a traveller’s rite of passage now.
 But there is a reason they are loved so much – simple, stylish and super comfy.

-This is something I carry with me every single day.
-I no longer buy bottled water, and with the unique filtration system that removes up to 99.9% of contaminants, I can fill this Water-to-Go travel water bottle up from any water source (muddy puddles included and with the exception of sea water) and have drinkable water instantly.
+This is something I carry with me every single day, and I no longer buy bottled water.
+With the unique filtration system that removes up to 99.9% of contaminants, I can fill this Water-to-Go travel water bottle up from any water source (muddy puddles included and except for seawater) and have drinkable water instantly.
 Full review here

-A stainless steel wire lock and protect cover for your backpack, I carry one of these around with me for extra security.
-This is particularly handy for train journeys or when your bag is in storage and needs a little added security.
+With a stainless steel wire lock-and-protect cover for your backpack, this wire mesh cover is ideal for adding extra security to your luggage.
+This is particularly handy for train journeys or when your bag is in storage and needs a little added protection.
 Folds down into an easy to carry pouch.

-They may not be as comforting and luxurious as a fresh, flurry towel, but a quick dry travel towel comes in handy for so many on the road situations.
-The added bonus is that it also takes up less space when packing too.
+They may not be as comforting and luxurious as a fresh, flurry towel, but a quick-dry travel towel comes in handy for so many on-the-road situations.
+The bonus is that it also takes up less space when packing too.

-Ideal for camping, hiking or of you just quite trust the bed you are sleeping on, a silk sleeping bag liner is one of my must-have travel items.
-They are also great for extra warmth or to act as an extra bed sheet.
+Ideal for camping, hiking, or if you can’t trust the cleanliness of the bed you are sleeping on, a silk sleeping bag liner is one of my must-have travel items.
+They are also great for extra warmth or to act as a different bedsheet.

-I still surprise myself where I can set up a makeshift washing line with one of these, hooking it on everything from water pipes to wardrobe handles.
+I still surprise myself in setting up a makeshift washing line with one of these, hooking it on everything from water pipes to wardrobe handles.
 A useful tool that doesn’t take up too much space in your backpack.